kgdunn/pid-book/univariate-review/univariate-review.rst

 		- The sample average
 		- An estimate of the standard deviation
-		- What is the distribution of the sample average, :math:`\bar{x}`?
+		- What is the distribution of the sample average, :math:`\overline{x}`?
 What are the parameters of that distribution?

-	              *Additional information*: I use a group of samples and calculate the mean, :math:`\bar{x}`, then I take another group of samples and calculate another :math:`\bar{x}`, and so on.
-Those values of :math:`\bar{x}` are not going to be the same, but they should be similar.
-In other words, the :math:`\bar{x}` also has a distribution.
+	              *Additional information*: I use a group of samples and calculate the mean, :math:`\overline{x}`, then I take another group of samples and calculate another :math:`\overline{x}`, and so on.
+Those values of :math:`\overline{x}` are not going to be the same, but they should be similar.
+In other words, the :math:`\overline{x}` also has a distribution.
 So this question asks what that distribution is, and what its parameters are.

 		- Construct an interval, symbolically, that will contain, with 95% certainty (probability), the population mean of the viscosity.